code-and-effect/effective_assets/README.md

 rake effective_assets:reprocess[1,200]    # reprocess #1..#200
 ```

-This command enqueues a reprocess! job for each Effective::Asset on the Delayed::Job queue.
+This command enqueues a `.reprocess!` job for each `Effective::Asset` on the `DelayedJob` queue.

-If a Delayed::Job worker process is already running, the reprocessing will begin immediately, otherwise start one with
+If a `DelayedJob` worker process is already running, the reprocessing will begin immediately, otherwise start one with

 ```ruby
 rake jobs:work
 ```

-## Check
+### Check

-Checks every Asset and Asset version for a working URL (200 http status code).
+Checks every `Effective::Asset` and all its versions for a working URL (200 http status code).

 Any non-200 http responses are logged as an error.

-This is a sanity-check task, that makes sure every url for every asset is going to work.
+This is a sanity-check task, that makes sure every url for every asset and version is going to work.

 This is just single-threaded one process.